Logo

 There are many different types of polyps, some of which are benign and will never turn cancerous while others are benign but harbour the potential to develop into cancerous growths.

-Alpine Surgical is committed to practicing safe and reliable surgery to treat all types of Colonic & Rectal Polyps.
+Alpine Surgical in Singapore is committed to practicing safe and reliable surgery to treat all types of Colonic & Rectal Polyps.

 To schedule a consultation with us, click here.